 Here, we're back to the previous structure with the fence sitting in the foreground.
 The only thing different and perhaps anomalous with this one is that, while the gate is open as we've seen in others before it, we aren't shown where it leads.
 To be honest, this is my least favorite picture in the series and were I to do this over I probably wouldn't include it.
 However, it does serve as an effective hinge to the next one:

 which is mostly about geometry, in which I did poorly in school.
 Maybe this redeems that a little.
 Triangles and geometric shapes everywhere, even in the sky if you look at the two spaces cut by the roofs.
 This was fun to make and is still enjoyable to look at.

 Here, we're back into barriers and yet with a make up that is far more open than in earlier pictures in the group.
 Point down with a wide lens and verticals will bow out as you can see on the side of the house on the right.
 This makes the picture look a little like being made from inside a fishbowl.

 This one's another structure changer, stopping the alley I've set up with a street and a Volvo sitting squarely in the way, almost impeding progress completely.
 The only way out is the driveway to the right, that really isn't very promising as it looks to stop you behind the bush.
 I often get questions in lectures as to why I include cars in my pictures.
 Because they provide scale.
 We all know how large a car is.

 Why won't I say what this is, this picture?
-Because it isn't for me to tell you what it is is, it is for you to tell me what it is to you.
+Because it isn't for me to tell you what it is is, it is for you to tell to decide.

-Finally, and in the nature of full disclosure, in the printed series the last picture is this, here poorly reproduced as I have no slide of the negative:
+Finally, and in the nature of full disclosure, in the printed series the last picture is this, here poorly reproduced as I have no scan of the negative: